Improved Detection of Face Presentation Attacks Using Image Decomposition: Analysis

 \subsection{Contrast cues}

 We show that contrast is a significant cue for spoofs in current state-of-the-art datasets \cite{OULU_NPU_2017,zhang2020casiasurf}.
 To verify contrast as a cue, we first calculated the mean and standard deviation of contrast on the OULU training set for real images and spoof images.
-We normalize the images to have zero mean and calculate the root mean square of pixel intensity, i.e. contrast value.
+We center the images to have zero mean and calculate the root mean square of pixel intensity, i.e. contrast value.
 For real images, the contrast was $81.64\pm14.97$, and for spoof images, the contrast was $72.36\pm13.91.$ We observe that there is a significant gap between the contrast of real images and spoof images.
 To remove contrast as a cue, we perform histogram equalization on the images.
-We show the resulting images in the supplementary materials.
 Next, we retrained the current state of the art method CDCN \cite{yu2020searching}, and we observe a significant drop in performances in Table \ref{Tab:histogram}.
 This performance drop suggests that contrast as a cue is being used in current systems.
 Hence we propose to use albedo, which is especially well suited to help us in capturing this contrast difference.
 Complete table with results on all the protocols is shown in supplementary materials.